Kurakhove: Developments in the 20th century

 The construction of the DRES was considered an economically and politically critical task.
 In May 1936, the People’s Commissariat of Heavy Industry created construction organizations such as "Donbasvazhbud", "Donbaspetsbud", and "Soyuzekskavatsiya" to carry out the necessary work.
 The plant's construction was overseen by the communist leader V. I. Sokolovsky.
 Under his leadership, construction on both the power station and the nearby workers’ settlement began that summer.

 The Donetsk Regional Committee of the Communist Party of Ukraine established a party organization for the project in June 1936.
 To strengthen the workforce, the Party Committee sent 15 communists and 50 Komsomol (Communist Youth) members to work on the project.
 By the end of 1936, a workers' settlement for energy workers was already under construction.
 The first three residential buildings were completed, providing housing for 130 workers.
 Essential services, such as a 28-bed hospital, a pharmacy, and a newly built school, were also established.

 In 1937, work on the Kurakhiv DRES was temporarily halted to prioritize the completion of another major energy project, the Zuyivska DRES.
 Materials and equipment were transferred to the Zuyivska site, but the Kurakhove project resumed in late 1937 after the Zuyivska plant was finished.

+In January–February 1938, Pervomayskoye was demolished, and the village council was transformed into the Kurakhovsky Gresstroy village council.
+On 27 October 1938, Kurakhovsky received the status of an urban-type settlement.
+Administrative-territorial division of the Union republics: changes that occurred from 1 October 1938 to 1 March 1939.

 World War II and Nazi occupation

-During World War II, Kurakhove's DRES became a strategic target.
+During Great Patriotic War, Kurakhove's DRES became a strategic target.
 When Nazi forces advanced toward Donetsk, a number of residents and plant workers organized defense efforts.
 The plant continued to supply electricity while simultaneously preparing for evacuation.
 Equipment that could not be evacuated was rendered inoperable to prevent its use by the Nazis.
 On 20 October 1941, Nazi forces captured Kurakhove, and many local residents who could not evacuate engaged in resistance efforts against occupation, including sabotage and support for partisan groups.

 Kurakhove was retaken by Soviet forces on 9 September 1943.
 However, the retreating Nazis left the town in ruins, destroying much of its infrastructure, including the power plant.
+In 1943, the village received a new name—Kurakhovgres.

 Reconstruction efforts began immediately after the town’s liberation.
 By 1946, the power plant was operational again, with a production capacity of 100,000 kW, double its pre-war capacity.